-- General Rates Based on property values (using the Capital Improved Valuation methodology), which are indicative of capacity to pay and form the central basis of rating under the Local Government Act 1989; - Service Charges A 'user pays' component for council services to reflect benefits provided by Council to ratepayers who benefit from a service; and
+- " General Rates Based on property values (using the Capital Improved Valuation methodology), which are indicative of capacity to pay and form the central basis of rating under the Local Government Act 1989; and - " Service Charges A 'user pays' component for council services to reflect benefits provided by Council to ratepayers who benefit from a service.

 Striking a proper balance between these elements will help to improve equity in the distribution of the rate burden across residents.
+Council has determined to not have a municipal charge.